TheRook/MultiplexedPlasmidBuilder/README.md

-## Modify Plasmid GenBank File Script
+## Construct a Multiplexed Plasmid
 This project simplifies the process of building multiplexed-plasmids and packaging them up into a single annoated genbank file that can be easily used on benchling or another workbench.
 Although this task is commonly perfomred by hand in a browser or desktop application, performing senstive tasks like this with python allows us to be eaxct with our changes and to verify the changes.

 ### CLI Input